antmelekhin/ansible-role-nginx/README.md

 NGINX
 =====

-An Ansible role that installs NGINX web server.
+An Ansible role to install NGINX web server.

 Requirements
 ------------